Bittensor Tax Guide 2026

 Germany

-Germany generally treats staking rewards under §22 Nr.
-3 EStG as other income at euro FMV on receipt.
+Germany generally treats staking rewards under §22 EStG as other income at euro FMV on receipt, though the precise classification of staking income is itself debated among German practitioners.
 Later disposals fall under §23 EStG, including the one-year Spekulationsfrist framework.

 Do You Need A Bittensor Tax Specialist?